luckyr13/twp/README.md

 Go beyond the limits imposed by your hosting provider.
 Try IPFS, Textile and our plugin!

-## Demo:
+## Demos:

-## Watch our demo:
+## Watch our demo video:
 [![Demo Textile Tools](https://bafzbeidcrhu46dzy55ya4j3pb7iqkzqrppr4j5dxvdwxxpzyxn6fgu2dgu.textile.space/textileToolsVid.gif)](https://bafzbeidcrhu46dzy55ya4j3pb7iqkzqrppr4j5dxvdwxxpzyxn6fgu2dgu.textile.space/textile-tools-demo.html)

+## Static sites hosted on a Textile Bucket
-Also I uploaded my personal website to a Textile Bucket using our plugin as a Proof Of Concept: https://bafzbeiahkt5dckzzsrxevmqof3e25vpv5di5rxo76p465574r7jitecei4.textile.space
+I uploaded my personal website to a Textile Bucket using our plugin as a Proof Of Concept.
+If you are a React or Angular developer, you can upload your website to a bucket and it will work as well as Amazon.
+I have to say that this is a very powerful plugin: https://bafzbeiahkt5dckzzsrxevmqof3e25vpv5di5rxo76p465574r7jitecei4.textile.space

+## You can host dApps on Textile buckets as well
+If you are a blockchain developer I'm pretty sure that you will find very useful the potential to host static websites on Textile Buckets to connect to decentralized services, like the Ethereum blockchain.
+Please check this demo of a Vending Machine dApp for a POC: https://bafzbeiepgv3dzvvnvj2vgfjodgctjlypdixz6yxefkzbuonlevstjvq7cu.textile.space/

 ## Installing:
 You can install our plugin as any other Wordpress plugin.